 Port Gdańsk is one of Baltic Sea's largest ports.
 It is located on Gdańsk Bay's southern coast and extends along Vistula River's estuary Martwa Wisła.
 The seaport is divided into Inner Port and Exterior (Northern) Port.

-- Exterior Port is located in Gdańsk Bay.
-Here are handled the port's largest vessels (up to DWT 300,000 tons and max draft 15 m / 50 ft).
-The Exterior Port houses coal terminal, Naftoport terminal (crude oil, and fuels), LPG terminal (liquefied petroleum gas) and Deepwater Container Terminal (serving the largest container ships).
+Exterior Port is in Gdańsk Bay.
+Here are handled the largest vessels (up to DWT 300,000 tons and max draft 15 m / 50 ft).
+Exterior Port houses coal terminal, Naftoport terminal (crude oil, fuels), LPG terminal (liquefied petroleum gas) and Deepwater Container Terminal (serving even largest container ships).

 - In November 2017, Port Gdansk Authority leased a port property to Krajowa Spolka Cukrowa for building a new sugar cargo terminal (silo capacity 50,000 tons) plus facility access infrastructure.
 The new terminal is adjacent to Nabrzeze Wislane Quay, which allows entry of large-capacity bulk cargo vessels.
 The new facility includes a large silo, sugar packing facility, logistics warehouse (capacity 10,000 tons), parking (capacity 37 trucks) and container depot (capacity 130 containers).
 The terminal's annual capacity is around 300,000 tons of sugar.
 The sugar is delivered in rail containers and also via silo trucks.